 Core Mechanic

-Any time an action’s outcome is in question, it is resolved by rolling a 20-sided die (d20).
-If you roll equal to or under a target number, you succeed.
-If you roll over, you fail.
-Anytime you see the term Roll Under, it means roll equal to or under.
+Any time an Action’s outcome is in question, it is resolved by rolling a 20-sided die (d20).
+If you roll equal to or under a target number, you succeed, this is known as Rolling Under.
+For example, if the target number is 15, you Rolled Under and succeed.
+Otherwise, you Rolled Over and fail.

 Checks

-You should only roll if the outcome of an action is in question.
-If success or failure is near guaranteed, no need to roll.
+A Check occurs when you attempt an Action where success is not guaranteed.The GM should only roll or ask for a Check if the outcome of an Action is in question.
+If success or failure is near guaranteed, there is no need to roll.

 For example…

 Dodging an Explosion.
-A character is standing at the edge of an explosion.
-They roll an Agility check to dive behind cover.
-The character’s Agility is 13, they roll an 8, so they successfully dive behind cover and avoid the explosion's damage.
+An Adventurer is standing at the edge of an explosion.
+They roll an Agility Check to dive behind cover.
+The Adventurer’s Agility is 13; they roll an 8, so they successfully dive behind cover and avoid the explosion's damage.

 Kicking open a door.
-A character wants to kick down a door in a hurry.
+An Adventurer wants to kick down a door in a hurry.
 They roll a Brawn Check.
-The character’s Brawn is 14, they roll a 15, so they fail to kick the door down.
-If the character were not in a hurry, a roll would not be necessary here, as there would be no consequence for trying again as many times as it takes.
+The Adventurer’s Brawn is 14; they roll a 15, so they fail to kick the door down.
+If the Adventurer were not in a hurry, a roll would not be necessary here, as there would be no consequence for trying again as many times as it takes to break the door.

 Opposed Rolls